comunica/comunica/packages/mediator-number/README.md

 ### Config Parameters

-* `cc:Mediator/bus`: Identifier of the bus to mediate over.
+* `args_bus`: Identifier of the bus to mediate over.
-* `cmn:Mediator/Number/field`: The field name to mediate over.
+* `args_field`: The field name to mediate over.
+* `args_type`: The way how the index should be selected.
+For choosing the minimum value: 'min'.
+For choosing the maximum value: 'max'.
-* `cmn:Mediator/Number/ignoreErrors`: Optional flag to indicate if actors that throw test errors should be ignored, defaults to false.
+* `args_ignoreErrors`: Optional flag to indicate if actors that throw test errors should be ignored, defaults to false.